Taoism in Korea: Goryeo

-Taoism enjoyed its greatest popularity during the Goryeo Dynasty, especially in the court and the ruling class.
+Taoism enjoyed its greatest popularity during the Goryeo dynasty, especially in the court and the ruling class.
 Taoist court rituals were introduced into Korea from Song dynasty China, especially under King Yejong (r.
 1105–1122).
 The object of worship in these rituals included most of the major and minor deities of the Taoist pantheon, but certain deities such as Samgye and T'aeil seem to have been the most popular.

-By the mid period of the Goryeo Dynasty, Buddhism dominated Korea, subsuming other religions and philosophies, including Taoism.
+By the mid period of the Goryeo dynasty, Buddhism dominated Korea, subsuming other religions and philosophies, including Taoism.

 Joseon

-The state religion under the Joseon Dynasty can be described as Neo-Confucianism, although not popular among the common people.
+The state religion under the Joseon dynasty can be described as Neo-Confucianism, although not popular among the common people.
 At least at the start of the dynasty, Taoist literature was quite popular among groups of the intelligentsia.
 These writings on Taoism were predominantly from a Confucian perspective.
 However, there was a growing opposition from the Yi dynasty and Confucian political factions against Taoism, and Taoism began to be perceived as "heretical".
-However, Taoists were not as persecuted as Buddhists.
+However, Taoists were not as persecuted as much as Buddhists.
 Subsequently, the presence of Taoism shrank noticeably, and during the 1592 Japanese invasion, Taoism was systematically abolished.

 In the 16th to 18th centuries, Taoism flourished, as literati, monks, private scholars (sarim), and even women, studied and practiced Taoist meditation and inner alchemy (naedan/Danhak) and produced hagiographic and anecdotal accounts of their Taoist contemporaries and forebears.
-The most important of these accounts known to date are four anecdotal biographies of immortals (Sason chon) in the collected writings of Heo Gyun (1569–1618), the Ch'onghakjip (Collected Discourses of Master Blue Crane) by Cho Yojok (early 17th century).
+The most important of these accounts known to date are four anecdotal biographies of immortals (Sason chon) in the collected writings of Hŏ Kyun (1569–1618), the Ch'onghakjip (Collected Discourses of Master Blue Crane) by Cho Yojok (early 17th century).

 Commoners also practiced Taoism and liturgy among them often included invocations to Chinese Taoist deities.

 While these were written to encourage Koreans to practice inner alchemy for the sake of immortality (i.e., deliverance from the corpse), they also re-envision and broaden the meaning of Korean religious history by reiterating nativist and folk traditions about the role of Korean mountain recluses and earthbound immortals in the maintenance and protection of Korean society.